Hiking the Highline in Glacier National Park - Local Tips & Tricks

 Best Time of Day to Hike

-Morning is always the best time to start any hike in Glacier National Park.
-Not only will you avoid the afternoon heat, but you’ll likely see fewer people on the trail, giving you more space to enjoy the views.
-Parking at Logan Pass fills up notoriously early, the best way to get a shot at parking is to arrive before 7 AM.
+Morning is still the best time to start a hike in Glacier National Park.
+Not only will you avoid afternoon storms and heat, but you'll also encounter fewer people on the trail.

 Essential Gear and Packing List